ellisonleao/sharer.js/README.md

 Sharer.js
 =========

-Very tiny js lib (~1.6kb) to create a HTML share component on your website.
-No dependencies.
+Sharer.js is a very tiny js lib (~1.6kb) to create share components on DOM elements for your website.
+Sharer.js has no dependencies.
 Currently supporting Facebook, Twitter, Google Plus, Linkedin and Email Message.

 # Usage: